Iraq and Lebanon -- two of Syria's largest economic partners -- didn't back sanctions

 On Saturday, Arab League finance ministers recommended that economic sanctions be levied against the Syrian government for its part in a bloody crackdown on civilian demonstrators, a senior league official said.

-Before Sunday's vote, the Syrian Arab News Agency called the move an "unprecedented procedure (that) contradicts the rules of the economic and trade cooperation among the Arab countries and targets the Syrian people."
+State-run Syrian Arab News Agency (SANA) called the move an “unprecedented procedure (that) contradicts the rules of the economic and trade cooperation among the Arab countries and targets the Syrian people.”

 Damascus had failed to respond to a Friday deadline for it to allow Arab League observers into the Middle Eastern country to monitor the government’s response to civil unrest.

-The slate of sanctions proposed Saturday in Cairo included barring any private or commercial airlines from the league's 22 member states from flying into or out of Syria.
-The Arab League is still studying that proposal, the senior league official said Sunday.
+The slate of sanctions proposed Saturday in Cairo – which were opposed by Algeria and Iraq – include barring any private or commercial airlines from the league’s 22 member states from flying into or out of Syria.

 The British Foreign and Commonwealth Office praised Sunday’s “unprecedented” vote.